gnss-sdr/geniuss-place/_posts/2016-07-08-gnss-signals.md

 GPS L1 band, have complicated the design of combined GLONASS/GPS receivers, particularly low–cost equipment for mass–market applications.

-Future plans of modernization are intended to increase compatibility and interoperability with other GNSS, and include the addition of a code–division multiple access (CDMA) structure (and possibly BOC modulation) beginning with the third civil signal in the L3 band ($$ 1197.648 - 1212.255 $$ MHz).
-Russia is implementing the new signals on the next–generation GLONASS–K satellites, with a first space vehicle successfully launched on February 26, 2011.

-On July 2, 2013, a Russian Proton-M rocket carrying three GLONASS–M navigation satellites [crashed](https://www.youtube.com/watch?v=HpBYCLu6kXA){:target="_blank"} soon after liftoff today from Kazakhstan’ Baikonur cosmodrome.
+In late 2016, the Russian Federation published a new ICD related to a CDMA signal at $$ 1600.99 $$ MHz, referred to as L1OC, to be broadcast by GLONASS satellites starting by Enhanced Glonass-K1 and Glonass-K2, to be launched from 2018.
+This documentation is only available in Russian [^GLONASS16-1].

+[^GLONASS08]: Global Navigation Satellite System GLONASS.
+[Interface Control Document.
+Navigational radiosignal in bands L1, L2](http://russianspacesystems.ru/wp-content/uploads/2016/08/ICD_GLONASS_eng_v5.1.pdf){:target="_blank"}.
+Edition 5.1, Moscow, Russia, 2008.

+[^GLONASS16-1]: Global Navigation Satellite System GLONASS.
+[An open-access navigation radio signal with code division in the L1 band](http://russianspacesystems.ru/wp-content/uploads/2016/08/IKD-L1-s-kod.-razd.-Red-1.0-2016.pdf){:target="_blank"}.
+Revision 1.0, Moscow, Russia, 2016.

+### GLONASS L2

+Beginning with the second generation of satellites, called GLONASS–M and first launched in 2001, a second civil signal is available using the same SP code than the one in the L1 band but centered at $$ 1246 $$ MHz.

 ![Spectra GLONASS Signals L2](http://www.navipedia.net/images/4/41/GLONASS_Sig_Plan_Fig_4.png) _GLONASS signals spectra in L2.
 Source: [Navipedia](http://www.navipedia.net/index.php/GLONASS_Signal_Plan){:target="_blank"}_.
 {: style="text-align: center;"}

+Future plans of modernization are intended to increase compatibility and interoperability with other GNSS, and include the addition of a code–division multiple access (CDMA) structure.

+On July 2, 2013, a Russian Proton-M rocket carrying three GLONASS–M navigation satellites [crashed](https://www.youtube.com/watch?v=HpBYCLu6kXA){:target="_blank"} soon after liftoff today from Kazakhstan’ Baikonur cosmodrome.

+In late 2016, the Russian Federation published a new ICD related to a CDMA signal at $$ 1248.06 $$ MHz, referred to as L2OC and featuring a BOC(1,1) modulation, to be broadcast by GLONASS satellites starting by Enhanced Glonass-K1 and Glonass-K2, to be launched from 2018.
+This documentation is only available in Russian [^GLONASS16-2].

+[^GLONASS16-2]: Global Navigation Satellite System GLONASS.
+[An open-access navigation radio signal with code division in the L2 band](http://russianspacesystems.ru/wp-content/uploads/2016/08/IKD-L2-s-kod.-razd.-Red-1.0-2016.pdf){:target="_blank"}.
+Revision 1.0, Moscow, Russia, 2016.

+### GLONASS L3

+In late 2016, the Russian Federation published a new ICD related to a CDMA signal at $$ 1202.025 $$ MHz, referred to as L3OC and featuring a BPSK(10) modulation, to be broadcast by GLONASS satellites starting by Glonass-M, in production since 2014.
+This documentation is only available in Russian [^GLONASS16-3].

+[^GLONASS16-3]: Global Navigation Satellite System GLONASS.
+[An open-access navigation radio signal with code division in the L3 band](http://russianspacesystems.ru/wp-content/uploads/2016/08/IKD-L3-s-kod.-razd.-Red-1.0-2016.pdf){:target="_blank"}.
+Revision 1.0, Moscow, Russia, 2016.

 ## Galileo